infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - Training of caregivers and structural changes have beneficial effects on the children's development
 - The prevention of physical and emotional abuse in institutional care has widely been neglected
 - More efforts are needed to focus on the improvement of general caregiving environment, caregiver child relationship and maltreatment prevention
+- In a seminar on institutional care[^9], we learned that among the positive aspects, the love and care that the staff  showed to the children was the fi rst point mentioned, together with thefacilities available and good education

 # Broad recommendations for caregiving from research
 A systematic review of caregiving interventions[^4] recommended the need for